 If you suffer from pretty severe snoring or sleep apnea, and are interested in a one-time fix that could permanently help to control the problem, then the Pillar Procedure may be right for you.
 There are other factors that can also determine if you are a good candidate or not – but these are better left up to your physician to decide.

-Your doctor can review your problem, collect the facts surrounding your specific case, and tell you whether or not you would make a good candidate for the procedure.
 If your doctor approves it, then you can move forward with it.
 If not… then rest assured that there is likely a good reason for it, and that you might want to pursue some different snoring remedies in the interim – as it is still very important to treat your symptoms, so that you can continue to sleep well during the night.

 Who Should Avoid This Type Of Product?